 - the event is funded in whole or part by the organization or its representatives.

 Exception - Events where a professional Student Affairs Advisor is present do not need to register through this process.
-(Examples: Senate Retreat, LEAD Conference, etc.)
+(Examples: Senate Retreat, Conferences, etc.)

 - The possession, sale, use or consumption of alcoholic beverages, during an organization event, must be in compliance with any and all applicable laws of the state, province, county, city, and institution of higher education, and must comply with the Third Party Vendor Guidelines.